cygnus-technology/reach-c-stack/docs/__source/programmers_guide/Introduction.md

 ![alt_text](_images/file_write_sequence.png "image_tooltip")

-## File Acknowlegement Rate (ack_rate)
+## File Acknowledgement Rate (ack_rate)

 An "ack_rate" is specified for each file transfer.
-This determines how many messages are transmitted before an acknowledge is required.
+This specifies the number of messages transmitted before an acknowledge is required.
 A high ack_rate enables the highest possible data transfer rates over BLE.
+A low ack rate allows the system to efficiently respond to transmission errors.
+In a BLE system, the BLE layer is already correcting errors, so high ack rates are appropriate.

-The ack rate is specified (requested) in the FileTransferRequest (formerly FileTransferInit) message and answered (confirmed) in the FileTransferResponse (formerly FileTransferInitResponse).
+The server finally decides the ack rate.
+The client can request a different ack rate using the optional requested_ack_rate in the FileTransferRequest (formerly FileTransferInit) message.

-**

-- The requested_ack_rate is optional.
+- The requested_ack_rate is optionally sent by the client when requesting a file transfer.

-- The responding ack_rate is not optional (required).
+- The responding "ack_rate" is always present.

-- If the requested_ack_rate is provided, then the server should try to use it.
+- If the requested_ack_rate is provided, then the server should use it.
+  - The weak callback crcb_file_get_preferred_ack_rate() allows the application designer to choose this rate.

   - The server may confirm the requested ack_rate in its response.

   - The server may override the requested ack rate with its own preference if there is a good reason.
 Ideally this reason would be communicated in the result_message field.

-- If no requested_ack_rate is provided, the server must provide the ack_rate which can be one or a higher number
+- If no requested_ack_rate is provided, the server will provide the ack_rate via the crcb_file_get_preferred_ack_rate() callback.

-**

 # Security